 - Use care when handling hand pruners

-When we are deadheading flowers with dried seeds we often have bags labled with flower varieties to save the dried seeds.
+When we are deadheading flowers with dried seeds we often have bags labeled with flower varieties to save the dried seeds.
 Learn more about seed saving and making seed envelopes.

-Younger grades are often very attacted to worms and caring for them.
-Having a specific grade level task associated with being the "worm warnglers" (caretakers) works well.
+Younger grades are often very attached to worms and caring for them.
+Having a specific grade level task associated with being the “worm wranglers” (caretakers) works well.
 Having worm bin bingo or identification cards with magnifiers is a nice addition to an independent worm station.

 Learn more about caring for worms and teaching about vermi-composting.

 Habitat boards are nothing more than a 2 foot x 3 foot (or similar size) piece of plywood placed on the ground.
 The board is labeled habitat board on the upward facing side and is placed in an area with minimum disturbance.
 Students visit the board every time they are in the garden and record and observe changes under the board.
 Often we find different types of bugs under the board.
 This is a good early finisher task or could be used as an observation station rotation.

 In the winter and spring we observe dormant tree buds beginning to swell, leaf and/or flower.
 Teams of students visit the same tree over the spring and make observations for 5 minutes before garden lessons.
 Additionally we can use these tree observation teams for grade level tasks such as mulching, fertilizing, and fruit thinning.
 We usually mark a 8-12 inch section of branch with two pieces of masking tape with a few buds in between the taped sections.
 We use an observation sheet like this one as the buds develop.
 SpringAppleTreeObservation